Set Current Location

 The selection of exhibits at Houston's Museum of Fine Arts covers both modern and ancient art and represents the talent of artists from Europe, Africa, Asia, Oceania and the Americas.
 You will find Frederic Remington's fine Western art mingling with medieval pieces and the work of early European masters.
 Paintings are abundant, but the lovely sculpture garden here is also worth viewing.
 Both the Glassell School of Art and the Hirsch Library for Art History call this museum home.
 Film buffs love the museum for its weekly showings of classic and foreign films.
 A gift shop and restaurant are both on hand to satisfy your hunger after a day of exploring.

 The Houston Museum of Natural Science offers a wide variety of exhibits that are worthy of a full day's outing.
 The three-level live butterfly exhibit will fascinate visitors of any age, as will the dinosaur exhibit in the Morian Hall of Paleontology.
 The Wiess Energy Hall and the Hall of Gems and Minerals are also worth a visit.
-If you need a break, enjoy an IMAX film or sit in on one of Burke Baker Planetarium shows.
+You can also catch an interesting IMAX show at Wortham Giant Screen Theatre and spend the night stargazing at the George Observatory.

 The Cockrell Butterfly Center, housed in The Houston Museum of Natural Science, promises an experience like no other.
 An impressive array of over 1,500 butterflies from across the world call the tropical conservatory their home.
 The three-leveled glass enclosure is an enchanting rainforest, punctuated with fascinating flora and an alluring waterfall.
 Marvel at exotic species of the arthropod, Blue Morpho, Atlas Moth, Red Peacock, Owl Butterfly and Longwing, to name a few.
 Housing some of the largest and rarest specimens, the vibrant assortment paints a picture of paradise.